954-357-SWIM (7946) • SWIMCentral@Broward.org

 SWIM Central helped change that.

-Since SWIM Central started in 1999, parents and guardians have enrolled more than 275,000 children in SWIM Central programs, and more than a million lessons have been provided.
-In fiscal year 2014, more than 24,800 Broward County children received water-safety instruction and education through public elementary schools, charter schools, and day-care centers.
-SWIM Central also provided more than 176,000 in-water and more than 14,600 dry land water safety lessons over the same period.
+Since SWIM Central started in 1999, parents and guardians have enrolled more than 573,600 children in SWIM Central programs, and more than a 3,350,000 lessons have been provided.
+In fiscal year 2017, more than 26,028 Broward County children received water-safety instruction and education through public elementary schools, charter schools, and day-care centers.

 How It Works